-The City agrees to compensate Maintenance I Building & Grounds employees who maintain a valid Certified Applicator's license and who are assigned to perform spray operations tasks additional 5% Special Assignment pay.
-The special assignment compensation premium for Spray Operation will be rotated among eligible employees who maintain a valid Certified Applicator's license, on a date-of-hire seniority basis.
-Only one employee shall receive the additional compensation at any given time, and the assignment shall be rotated every three months.
+The City agrees to compensate Maintenance I Parks & Grounds employees who maintain a valid Certified Applicator's license and who are assigned to perform spray operations tasks an additional 5% Special Assignment pay for each hour they are engaged in spraying activities.
+The City agrees to compensate unlicensed Maintenance I Parks & Grounds employees who are assigned to perform spray operations tasks under the supervision of a licensed employee an additional 2.5% Special Assignment pay for each hour they are engaged in spraying activities.
 Additionally, the City agrees to pay the required fees for employees who obtain and maintain a valid Certified Applicator's license.
 The payment of required fees shall be limited to the following: